hbctraining/Intro-to-R/README.md

-# Introduction to R
+## Introduction to R

-## Description
+### Description
 This repository has teaching materials for a **2-day**, hands-on **Introduction to R**.
 The workshop will introduce participants to the basics of R and RStudio.
 R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R.

-This workshop is intended to provide both basic R programming knowledge and its application for increasing their efficiency for data analysis.
-Participants should be interested in:

-Workshop segments will address the following:
+These materials are intended to provide both basic R programming knowledge and its application for increasing efficiency for data analysis.
+These materials will address the following:

 * **R syntax**: Understanding the different 'parts of speech' in R; introducing variables and functions, demonstrating how functions work, and modifying arguments for specific use cases.
 * **Data structures in R**: Getting a handle on the classes of data structures and the types of data used by R.